 - Salt and freshly ground pepper

-The sauces can be refrigerated for up to 3 days.
-Bring to room temperature before proceeding to Step 3.
+The vinaigrette can be refrigerated overnight.
+Bring to room temperature before using.